The Beach Girls and the Monster

-The Beach Girls and the Monster (retitled Monster from the Surf for 1966 TV release) is a horror and beach party film, released in 1965, directed by and starring Jon Hall.
-It is notable for its surf music instrumental soundtrack, bad acting, and not-very-terrifying-monster.
+The Beach Girls and the Monster (retitled Monster from the Surf for 1966 TV release) is a horror beach party film, released in 1965, directed by and starring Jon Hall.
+It is notable for its surf music instrumental soundtrack, bad acting, and unconvincing rubber monster suit.

 Plot

 Three surfers and their girlfriends are at the beach when one of the girls, Bunny, runs away from her boyfriend in fun.
 She is found dead near a cave after being attacked by a seaweed-covered lizard humanoid creature.
 The sheriff finds mysterious footprints left in the sand, and takes a cast to the laboratory of Dr. Otto Lindsay, a leading oceanographer.
 Dr. Lindsay's opinion is that it could be from a "fantigua fish", a carnivorous maneater, which has grown large enough to exist out of the ocean in a loathsome seaweed-shrouded anthropomorphic form.
 The Santa Monica, California beachfront is near Dr. Lindsay's house, and he complains about the "loafers" and "little tramps" who hang about there.

 One of these is his son, Richard Lindsay, who used to assist Dr. Lindsay with his studies on mutation.
 The other members of the household are Richard's salacious stepmother, Vicky, who feels neglected by her older husband and drinks and flirts; and Richard's friend Mark, a sculptor, who lives in the connected guest house, and walks with a limp after being injured in a car accident caused by Richard.
 Since the accident, Richard wants to live more for the moment and for his girlfriend Jane, and is unwilling to return as his father's research assistant, to his great displeasure.
 Mark advises Richard to get along with his stepmother and father.
 They view a film of surfing in Hawaii.